hamedp77/noip-updater/README.md

 ### Dokcer CLI

 1. First you should clone the project using `git clone https://github.com/hamedp77/noip-updater.git`
 2. The Dockerfile is in the root of the project directory.
-You can build the docker image by running `sudo docker build . -t noip-updater`.
+You can build the docker image using `sudo docker build . -t noip-updater`.
 You can name your image whatever you want by putting the name after the `-t` switch.
 3. For running the image you should pass 3 parameters as environment variables.
    - EMAIL: which is the email address you use for logging in to No-IP.
    - PASSWORD: which is the password for your No-IP account.